mtorpey/wooden-ships/3-advanced.md

 B.  Unfouling Phase: Make attempts to unfoul ships which were fouled on
     previous moves.
 Roll for sinking or exploding ships.
 C.  Movement Notation Phase: Movement is plotted secretly by all players
-    on their ships \"logs\".
-Anchoring, up-anchoring, and cutting anchors orders are written in the Notes section of \"log\".
+    on their ships "logs".
+Anchoring, up-anchoring, and cutting anchors orders are written in the Notes section of "log".
 D.  Movement Execution Phase: Each ship is moved exactly as ordered in
-    the \"log\".
+    the "log".
 Retrace any possible collisions one hex at a time.
     Check for fouling.
 E.  Grappling and Ungrappling Phase: Attempt to grapple, avoid
     grappling, or ungrapple.
 F.  Boarding Preparation Phase: Write any boarding parties in the
-    \"logs\" of the involved ships.
+    "logs" of the involved ships.
-G.  Combat Phase: Resolve all firing, and mark all hits in the \"logs\".
+G.  Combat Phase: Resolve all firing, and mark all hits in the "logs".
     Determine if certain ships are to sink or explode.
 H.  Melee Phase: Resolve melee.
 I.  Load Phase: Reload broadsides.
 A variety of ammunition may now be
     used.
-Mark any repairs in notes section of the \"log\"; erase applicable squares if repairs are completed.
+Mark any repairs in notes section of the "log"; erase applicable squares if repairs are completed.
 J.  Full Sail Phase: Place or remove full sail counters on ships.